HeardLibrary/workshops/_posts/2015-09-25-network-analysis.md

       ----

-To make changes to the code put a real person's name into the first "People" node.
+To make changes to the code put a real person's name into the first "People" node and change another node and then specify what the relationship is under "Relationships".

    ----
     CREATE